bodyshopbidsdotcom/ssm_config/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Release to RubyGems

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To do so, you need a RubyGems account and [to be listed as an owner](https://rubygems.org/gems/ssm_config/owners).
+In the process, after pushing the tag, the console will hang.
+You will need to enter your RubyGems login and then its password.

 ## Contributing